KnowYourKnot/Binweevils/README.md

 smiley22#8888

 # Credit
-Bin Weevils Private Server / Rewritten has been made by 'Smiley' AKA 'Darkk' anybody else who claims to have made it is lying.
+Bin Weevils Private Server / Rewritten has been made by 'Smiley' AKA 'Darkk' & HDWEEVIL anybody else who claims to have made it is lying.